 Send HTML emails in Gmail

-3. Highlight Text, right click and click on Inspect
+3. Highlight Text, right click and click on Inspect:

 4. Right click the highlighted line and click on Edit as HTML

-5. Highlight Text
+5. Highlight Text:

-5. Paste your HTML to replace it
+5. Paste your email HTML code to replace Text:

 Now your email has a pretty HTML design!